-- A decoder is a circuit element that will decode an N-bit code. - It activates an appropriate output line as a function of the applied N-bit input code
+- A decoder is a circuit that decodes an N-bit code. - It activates an appropriate output line as a function of the applied N-bit input code

 Truth Table

 Functional block diagram

 Why Bit Storage?

 - Flight attendant call button

 - Press call: light turns on

 - Stays on after button released

 - Press cancel: light turns off

 - Logic gate circuit to implement this?